pmdp/ownline/README.md

 Automatic session update is implemented in two different ways, which may or may not work at the same time:

-* **SPA**: Single Packet Autentication. (*Recommended*) ownline-core runs a UDP server that waits for encrypted messages from trusted IPs, validates this message and forwards it to ownline-web to trigger an automatic session update for a user.
+* **SPA**: Single Packet Autentication. (*Recommended*) ownline-core runs a UDP server that waits for encrypted and signed messages from trusted IPs, validates this message and forwards it to ownline-web to trigger an automatic session update for a user.
   * Disadvantages: needs an open UDP port on the router.
+  * Advantages:
-  * Advantages: no external server is required, the trusted IP is obtained from the IP header itself and not from the message.
+    * No external server is required
+    * Trusted public IP is obtained from the IP header itself and not from the message.
 * **MQTT**: ownline-web listens on an MQTT channel to receive public IP updates from a user.
+  * Disadvantages:
+    * It needs a public MQTT server
-  * Disadvantages: it needs a public server, the IP must be obtained at the client with third party services and sent in the message, so sometimes it may not match the real public IP that arrives at the home router and therefore not get access.
+    * Trusted public IP must be obtained at the client using third party services like [ipify](https://www.ipify.org).
+Sometimes it may not match the real public IP that user have to reach home router, therefore the access is denied.
   * Advantages: no need to open an UDP port on the router.

 ## Requirements: